 Okay, you got amazing content, but how you present things means which typography you use to represent the whole content that always matters.
 Many designers interchange the phrases ‘typeface’ and ‘font.’
 Those, on the other hand, are not the same thing.
 A typeface is a type design, whereas a font is a text in a specific size and weight.
 In a nutshell, a typeface is akin to a family, and fonts are members of that family.

-There is a lot of balance needed in life as well in design, no kidding, well balancing the gradient to color palette and a lot more to talk about which can exile you design beyond the crowd.
+There is a lot of balance needed in life as well in design, no kidding, well balancing the gradient to the color palette and a lot more to talk about which can exile your design beyond the crowd.
 Typography, color, images, shapes, patterns, and other design elements all have visual weight.
 Some components are more prominent and catch the eye, while others are more subtle.
 The placement of these items on a page should give the impression of balance.

 The use of relative size to convey importance and rank in a composition is referred to as the principle of scale.

-To put it another way, when this principle is appropriately used, the most significant aspects in a design are larger than the less important ones.
+To put it another way, when this principle is appropriately used, the most significant aspects of a design are larger than the less important ones.
 The explanation for this is simple: something that is large is more likely to be noticed.

 In most cases, no more than three different sizes are used in a visually appealing design.
 Having a number of different-sized items not only adds variation to your layout but also establishes a visual hierarchy.
 Make the most critical aspects of your design the largest to accentuate them.